RifeLab/Field-Book-Sandbox/traits/trait-percent.md

 # <img class="icon-title" src="_static/icons/formats/percent.png"> Percent Trait

-The percent trait format is used to collect percentage-based phenotypes.
+The percent trait format is used to collect percentage-based phenotypes with customizable `minimum` and `maximum` values.
-In addition to the required trait name the default value, minimum, and maximum values can be adjusted.
-Details text is displayed under the trait name on the collect page.
+Details text is displayed under the trait name on the Collect screen.

-On the collect page, percent values are recorded by adjusting the percent slider.
+On the Collect screen, percent values are recorded by adjusting the percent slider.

 <figure class="image">
   <img class="screenshot" src="_static/images/traits/formats/percent_format_joined.png" width="700px">